How to Get a Job as a Waiter

 Waiters and Waitresses at food establishments carry out a function that is very familiar to most of us.
 Servers help patrons to understand menu choices and make recommendations about selections based on the preferences of their patrons.

-A good waitress will engage patrons in a positive way and set a pleasant tone for their meal.
+A good waitress will positively engage patrons and set a pleasant tone for their meal.
 Servers should inspect the food presented by cooks prior to delivering it to the table to make sure that the order is complete and cooked to specifications.

 Waiters check with customers regarding their satisfaction with their meal and advocate on their behalf if there are any complaints.
 They receive and process payments for meals.